dasta400/wagonBASIC/README.md

 - Accept single quotes within PRINT and LET to allow contractions e.g. (there's, ain't).
 - Syntax check before the translation happens.
-- Write a report of the transalation from BASIC to RPGLE to QPRINT (using External Data Queue?).
+- ~~Write a report of the transalation from BASIC to RPGLE to QPRINT (using External Data Queue?).~~ done in V0R1M0.
-- Add more built-in functions (Substring, Concatenate, SELECT CASE, Scan string)
+- Add more built-in functions (SELECT CASE, Scan string)
 - More data types (date, time, timestamp, indicator)?
-- More control flow functions (CASE, SELECT...CASE)
+- More control flow functions (SELECT...CASE)
 - Reading/writting to PF files.
 - Ability to use DSPF for interactive sessions.
 - Write an interpreter that can run simpler (no PF files, no DSPF) but with PRINT and INPUT programs in interactive mode.